d3fin3d/staff/guidelines.md

   Never moderate from a phone/tablet device.
 Not only are infractions issued incorrectly when using a mobile device, but general moderation is trickier and errors far more frequent.
 Only moderate from a desktop or laptop computer.

+* __Proactive moderation__

+  It's important to remember that, although useful, reports only account for very small percentage of rule breaks on MCF.
+Ultimately, proactive moderation is far more beneficial to the forum than just dealing with reports.
+Make sure reports aren't piling up but also remember that the vast majority of rule breaking content goes unreported.

 ### Tools

 * __Locking__